Attitude - Ageing Well in Clunes

 Many of the activities included on this calendar are operated or contributed by other informal or formal groups in Clunes - such as the Clunes Artist Group for example.

-Attitude aims to be a membership based group, providing free membership to people who are 60+.
-Structure around that is currently being formalised, but the intent is similar to a Men's Shed model.
+Attitude will operate similiar to a Men's Shed.
 In a Men's Shed they often have a co-ordinator who liaises with the auspice body.
 Each year they have a budget which is published on the Shed notice board, along with any key plans for the year.
-Big variations are discussed at regular informal meetings and notes added to the notice board in case people didn't attend the meeting and would still like to comment.
+Big variations are discussed at regular informal meetings (or in Attitude's case, Working Party meetings) and notes added to the notice board in case people didn't attend the meeting and would still like to comment.
 That then goes back to the next meeting where actions are then agreed and fed back to the auspice body via the co-ordinator.
-Attitude anticipates operating in a similar way.
+Anyone interested is welcome to be a part of the Attitude Working Party.

 Attitude is auspiced by Clunes Neighbourhood House.